Facing Cancer with Clarity

 1. Getting Control

-This section has four steps to follow, in answer to a new patient’s most demanding question: What do I do now?
-It is a LOT of crucially important information to take in at a time when you and your family are reeling and not functioning at your best.
+This section has four steps to follow, in answer to you and your families’ most immediate and demanding question: What do I do now?
+This is a LOT of crucially important information to take in at a time when you and your family are reeling and not functioning at your best.
 So, I put together 6 short videos synopsizing this section.
 Click HERE to view and review these videos.

 2. Getting the Facts

 This is a quick cram course in cancer diseases and treatments.
-It is not specific to each cancer disease, but offers enough of an explanation for the patient to use so that he or she and a family member or loved one can better understand what the doctors are telling them.
+It is not specific to each cancer disease, but offers enough general clinical interpretation and explanation, so that you and your family can better understand what the doctors are telling you.

 3. Getting Treatment

 This section has simplified information on standard vs. clinical trial treatments, aggressive vs. conservative treatments, and alternative or complementary treatments vs. conventional treatment.
-It serves to inform the discussion with the doctors, so that the patient can more fully participate in choosing the best treatment or treatments.
+It serves to inform the discussion with your doctors, so that you can more fully participate in choosing the best treatment or treatments.

 4. Getting Organized